 Case Summary

-In 2015, the U.S. Supreme Court ruled in favor of the AIRC, finding that the Elections Clause permitted the citizens of a state to transfer their redistricting authority to an independent commission.
-The Court began by reiterating its holding from Ohio ex rel.
+- On June 29, 2015, SCOTUS upheld the AIRC as constitutional, finding the Elections Clause permitted the citizens of a state to transfer redistricting authority from its legislature to an independent commission.
+Citing its decision in Ohio ex rel.
 Davis v.
-Hildebrant that, under both the Elections Clause and federal apportionment statutes, redistricting is a legislative function to be carried out via the state's legislative powers, and then clarified that this would include the initiative process when the state otherwise provides for it.
-Turning next to the history and purpose of the Elections Clause, the Court explained that it was primarily intended to authorize Congress to override state election rules, not to restrict the way states enact legislation.
-Furthermore, while the Framers may not have imagined the modern initiative process as equal with the state legislature's authority, the U.S. Constitution as a whole is based upon the principle that the people themselves are the source of governmental power, and it would be "perverse" to interpret "Legislature" in that Clause to exclude lawmaking by the people, particularly when that law is intended to further the directive that congressional representatives be chosen "by the People of the several states."
+Hildebrandt that redistricting is a legislative function to be carried out via a state’s legislative powers, the Court found this included citizen-led initiative processes when a state’s lawmaking procedures otherwise provide for it.
+The Court explained the history and purpose of the Elections Clause was primarily to authorize Congress to override state election rules, not to restrict the way states enacted election legislation.
+While the Framers may not have imagined the modern initiative process being equal with the state legislature’s legislative authority, it would be “perverse” to interpret the Clause as excluding lawmaking by the people.

 Significance: The U.S. Constitution's Elections Clause does not prohibit the use of citizen-initiated legislative powers to transfer a state's redistricting authority from the state's legislature to an independent redistricting commission.